rwxrob/cmdbox/README.md

 This will cause the shell to run `foo` and set the `COMP_LINE` environment variable every time you tap the tab key once or twice.
-This allows a CmdBox composite program to detect completion context and only print the words that should be possible for the last word of the command when the tab key was pressed.
+This allows a cmdbox composite program to detect completion context and only print the words that should be possible for the last word of the command when the tab key was pressed.
 (Also see Go documentation of the Command.Complete method.)